-The lowest commercial rate for the same class, time period, and amount of time (multiple LUCs)

-In a nutshell, the most favorable "quantity" discount

-- Applies during defined windows

-- ▶ 45 days before a primary election

-- ▶60 days before a general election
+- The lowest commercial rate for the same class, time period, and amount of time (multiple LUCs) - In a nutshell, the most favorable "quantity" discount - Applies during defined windows - 45 days before a primary election - ▶ 60 days before a general or special election

 - LUC applies to each class, amount, and time period, such as:

 - Preemptible vs. Fixed

+- AM drive vs. midday

 - Primetime vs. Overnight

+- PM drive vs. ROS

-- > :60 vs. :30
+- ► :60 vs. :30

-- Check your rate cards and update weekly
+Check your rate cards and update weekly

-- Applies only to "uses" that also:

-- Are purchased by the candidate

-- Promote the candidate's election, or defeat of the candidate's opponent
+- Applies only to "uses" that also: - Are purchased by the candidate's campaign committee (or a political party committee that has been authorized in writing by the candidate - Promote the candidate's election, or defeat of the candidate's opponent

-- LUC does not apply to third-party spots - SuperPAC spots No! - Not even if the third-party spot is deemed a "use" for equal opportunities purposes - Beware: many ads "look like" candidate spots, but they aren't!
+LUC does not apply to third-party spots

+SuperPAC spots - No!

+- Not even if the third-party spot is deemed a "use" for equal opportunities purposes - Beware: many ads "look like" candidate spots, but they aren't!
 Check sponsorship ID!

-- ► Tricky situation: LUC and Political Party Ads - Is the party an authorized agent of the candidate for purposes of the advertisement? - ► Is it otherwise a "use"?

-Get documentation from agent/candidate authorizing ad buy on behalf of candidate
+Tricky situation: LUC and Political Party Ads

+- Is the party an authorized agent of the candidate for purposes of the advertisement? - Is it otherwise a "use"? - Get documentation from agent/candidate authorizing ad buy on behalf of candidate

 - How to calculate Lowest Unit Charge

 - Best quantity discount and privileges

 - Must assign value to all package spots

-- Prepare written memorandum of value
+- Contemporaneously prepare written memorandum of value

 - Beware of free spots (especially via contests/promotions)

 - Detailed accountings and disclosures